florianhartig/ResearchSkills/Labs/ProjectOrganization/readme.md

 Keeping your project structured (also on your computer) will simplify your work greatly.
 A few things that are recommended:

-* Keep everything in one folder
+* Keep everything in one folder main folder!
-* Separate subfolders for data, analysis, outcomes, writing
+* Separate subfolders for data, analysis, outcomes / result and writing
 * Keep all paths in scripts, R, LaTeX relativ (as in ../data/datafile.RData)
-* Ideally, you would then put the whole folder under [version control](https://github.com/florianhartig/ResearchSkills/tree/master/Labs/VersionControl)
+* Ideally, you would then put the whole folder under [version control](https://github.com/florianhartig/ResearchSkills/tree/master/Labs/VersionControl) (it's not neccessary for this course, )

 ## Template